MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v0.md

 **`imageNamesPath`** - **Image Names Path**<br>
 `string`.
 Required when `action == Tag images || action == Push images`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Path to a text file that contains the names of the Docker images to tag or push.
-Each image name is contained on its own line.
+Specifies the path to a text file that contains the names of the Docker images to tag or push.
+List each image name on a separate line.
 <!-- :::editable-content-end::: -->
 <br>